-The following is an introductory blog written by Robin Binèsi Cavanagh, who has recently joined the museum in the new role of Indigenous Relations Liaison.
+The following is an introductory blog written by Robin Binèsi Cavanagh, who has recently joined the museum in the new role of Director of Indigenous Peoples’ Collaborative Relations.

 I did not understand the significance of my birthplace until my late twenties.
 I was born in Spanish, Ontario.
 My mother, who was from Sagamok First Nation, was taken from her home at an early age to attend residential school in Spanish.
 The history of this place was never spoken of by my mother until one day, I asked.
 I was attending Trent University and a course assignment required us to seek out our parents’ history and our family’s story.
 I soon learned that this was something my mother was reluctant to speak about.
 But when she did, it brought tears to her eyes, and opened mine to a world I had not been aware of.
 My father, an Irishman from the Ottawa Valley, had been a trapper, hunter and ironworker and shared many ways of surviving in this world.
 It was also around this time in my life that I met Anishinaabe Elder Herb Nabigon, who became a great friend and patient teacher to me.
 I became his helper.
 It was my mother and Herb who taught me the important ways of being and becoming a good helper — a task I’ve not always found easy.
 One important lesson I have learned over the years, is the importance of having a safe and welcoming home.